 Your initial password will only work to log into the Password manager site.
 All other Drake systems require an updated and more secure password for access.

 You will receive emails three days and one day prior to your orientation session with instructions on how to navigate your virtual orientation session.

 The following departments will offer 15-minute individual appointments.
-Check back in April to sign up for an appointment time.
+Click the links below to schedule an appointment with these offices:

 Look for a follow-up email from Mary Beth Holtey, Assistant Dean, with details about theory placement and keyboard placement.

 Continue to check your Drake email for communication from Stephanie Sledge, Associate Athletics Director for student-athlete success, containing specific information regarding athletics.

 You will receive an email that contains a link to an orientation evaluation.
 You will be entered for a chance to win a pair of Griff socks if you complete the survey!